Who Has Won The Most Masters In Golf?

 - Arnold Palmer - 4 Wins

-Along with having the most Masters championships of any golfer, Nicklaus also holds the record for most major championships with 18.
+Along with having the most Masters championships of any golfer (6), Nicklaus also holds the record for most major championships (18).
 He won his first Masters in 1963 and won his first PGA championship that same year.
 By 1966, Nicklaus had won every major championship on the PGA Tour at least once, including three Masters championships by that time.
 One of Nicklaus’ most notable performances in his career was his final Masters victory in 1986.
 Nicklaus was 46 years old at the time and had a four-stroke deficit entering the final nine holes of the final round.
-At 46, Nicklaus was the oldest golfer ever to win a Masters.
+At 46, Nicklaus won and became the oldest golfer ever to win a Masters.

 Nicklaus finished that Masters at -9 after four rounds, narrowly defeating Greg Norman and Tom Kite, who each had -8 on the performance.
 Nicklaus was tied with Norman heading into the final hole, but Norman bogeyed and ultimately lost the tournament by one stroke.
 This was Nicklaus’ first Major victory in six years and would turn out to be his last ever tournament victory on the PGA Tour.
 Nicklaus earned $144,000 for his final Masters victory and $229,000 collectively for his six Masters wins as well as $784,500 for his eighteen major wins.